 A director's loan account is an account between a business and a director that shows all the money owed between the two parties.
 They are most often used when a director invests money to keep a business running when it's low on cash or when a director needs funds but doesn't want to take a salary or dividend.
 If there is a significant amount owed to the director, they may charge interest to the business and if over £10,000 is owed to the business from the director they might be taxed on it.

 Distributable reserves is the pot of money a business has that is available for distribution to its shareholders.
-Distributable reserves take into account all the companies assets and liabilities to ensure that the company can still pay it's bills after profits have been distributed.
-It's often misunderstood by those who have operated as a sole trader prior to setting up a ltd company as a company could have £100k in the bank and £0 distributable reserves or have nothing in the bank and £100k in distributable reserves.
+Distributable reserves take into account all the company's assets and liabilities to ensure that the company can still pay it's bills after profits have been distributed.
+It's often misunderstood by those who have operated as a sole trader before setting up a ltd company as a company could have £100k in the bank and £0 distributable reserves or have nothing in the bank and £100k in distributable reserves.

 Dividends are voted by businesses who have profits to distribute.
 The profits are usually distributed to shareholders on a per share basis.
 So if a company votes £20k of dividends and it has 2 shareholders with 50 shares each, £200 will be distributed for each share leaving the shareholders with £10k each in dividends.
 In small businesses voting dividends is often preferred to paying salaries because it's usually more tax efficient.

 Fair value is an accounting term used for valuing assets when a professional valuation is either not appropriate or not necessary.
 It's usually based on a rational estimate of what the asset could be worth in the open market

 Filleted accounts are the condensed version of the normal accounts that need to be sent to Companies House.
 They usually include much less information and only show basic company data and the balance sheet.